 Indian Cricket's batting maestro, often termed the 'Run-Machine' across formats, Virat Kohli is synonymous with greatness.
 His records speak for themselves and need no justification.
 Having been a stalwart for India for over a decade and a half, the veteran batter from Delhi smashed several records and etched himself for eternity in the cricketing folklore.
 His game prowess fetched him immense success on and off the field, and courtesy of that, he became a household name and an inspiration for millions of fans across the globe.
 Recently retired from the T20 and Test formats, the legendary batter has accumulated 82 international centuries so far.
 This includes the record for hitting the most number of tons (51) in One Day Cricket (ODI), the format for which he will only step on the field until complete international retirement

 Kohli's decorated career has not just been limited to elegant and flawless batting masterclasses.
 He has had his tryst with the cricket ball as well.
 A part-time, right-arm medium pacer, he has been employed to bowl on certain occasions and hasn't disappointed.
-His bowling has helped the main bowlers take some rest and load off for a while.
+His bowling has allowed the main bowlers to take some rest and load up for a while.
 His immaculate line and lengths have not allowed the opposition batters, looking to upscale the scoring rates, to break free.
 Their attacking instincts against, apparently, a 'bits and pieces' bowler like Virat come with definite risks and have helped him strike the woodwork, on course towards amassing nine international wickets, hitherto, in his career.
-The bowling unit has been boosted by some essential breakthroughs, as Kohli's victims have been potent batters of the opposition line-ups.
+Some essential breakthroughs have boosted the bowling unit, as Kohli's victims have been potent batters of the opposition line-ups.

 See Also: Virat Kohli stands alone with 900+ ratings in all formats